 Burien Wild Strawberry Festival, usually in mid-June/Father’s Day weekend, is a longstanding community festival to celebrate summer with booths, derby races, corn hole tournament, Strawberry Beer Garden, and live music.

-Burlington Berry Dairy Days, held on the third weekend of June is one of the oldest berry festivals in Skagit County.
+Berry Dairy Days in Burlington, held on the third weekend of June, is one of the oldest berry festivals in Skagit County.
 There are family activities, delicious food, live music, craft vendors, fireworks, a parade, and more.

 Joyce Daze Wild Blackberry Festival is held every year on the first Saturday in August, the town of Joyce, located on the northern coast of the Washington Peninsula about 100 miles from Seattle via ferry.
 The wild black berries that grow in the area are small and sweet.
 Festivities includes a pancake breakfast, crafts fair, parade, raffle, kids activities, a salmon bake, and entertainment.